 Update on This Case: The Maryland high court reversed!

-The key issue in the case – one that Maryland personal injury lawyers are going to find of importance in presenting expert testimony – is just how much harm has to be done to add up to a substantial contributing cause.
-In this case, Plaintiff’s expert testified that “every exposure to asbestos is a substantial contributing cause and so brake exposure would be a substantial cause even if [plaintiff] had other exposures.”
+The key issue in the case – one that Maryland personal injury lawyers will find of importance in presenting expert testimony – is just how much harm has to be done to add up to a substantial contributing cause.
+Here, Plaintiff’s expert testified that “every exposure to asbestos is a substantial contributing cause and so brake exposure would be a substantial cause even if [plaintiff] had other exposures.”

 The court says this is not far enough to establish a substantial contributing cause because this testimony implied that the exposure it increased the risk of mesothelioma was merely “more than nothing.”
 Accordingly, the court found that this testimony tells the jury nothing more than there is as little as an “infinitesimal change in risk.”

 I understand the court’s opinion in this case.
-The problem I have with the opinion is that there is no study that is going to show that a break mechanic’s wife is going to have an increased risk of mesothelioma.
+The problem I have with the opinion is that there is no study that will show that a break mechanic’s wife will have an increased risk of mesothelioma.
 But everyone agrees that asbestos dust on clothing can be transmitted to others in a family.
 This woman has meso cancer; there is no doubt she was injured by this insidious disease that has only one cause.
-So I think expert testimony ought to be able to use this science and common sense.
-The court clearly understands that there is an analytical gap between epidemiological data and the specifics of any individual case, and the difficulties of cutting the data that thin, but then dismisses it with a “Gee, we understand.
+So I think expert testimony ought to use this science and common sense.
+The court understands that there is an analytical gap between epidemiological data and the specifics of any individual case, and the difficulties of cutting the data that thin, but then dismisses it with a “Gee, we understand.
 But tough.”
 I think the better ruling would be “Look, the data is not clear but there is enough for a reasonable jury to connect the dots if they believe those dots should be connected given all of the evidence in the case.”
 The jury looked at this case and decided Ford should pay.
-Given the totality of the circumstances – a woman with mesothelioma cancer and her husband’s history of exposure from Ford – I think it would be more fair to let the jury make the call.
-The jury in this case was out for an hour and a half.
+Given the totality of the circumstances – a woman with mesothelioma cancer and her husband’s history of exposure from Ford – I think it would be fairer to let the jury make the call.
+The jury, in this case, was out for an hour and a half.
 Obviously, they felt pretty strongly that Ford was on the hook.
 Judge Roberts just told the world that judges should try to uphold a law if they reasonably can.
 I think courts should also try to uphold jury verdicts when they reasonably can, too.

 You can find Judge Albert J. Matricciani’s opinion for the Maryland Court of Special Appeals opinion in Dixon v.
 Ford Motor Co. here.